 But Russia’s war in Ukraine was not – and is not – just about Ukraine.
 It is about the Western institutions, laws, and values that have underpinned the post-Cold War international order – and who is willing to defend them.
 In the five years since 2014, how has the security situation in Europe’s east changed?

-The Henry Jackson Society is pleased to invite you to join Lithuanian Ambassador Renatas Norkus and Edward Lucas for a panel discussion on Eastern European security five years from Maidan.
+By kind invitation of Lord Cromwell, The Henry Jackson Society is pleased to invite you to join Lithuanian Ambassador Renatas Norkus and Edward Lucas for a panel discussion on Eastern European security five years from Maidan.

 Renatas Norkus has been Lithuanian Ambassador to the UK since 2017.
 Among various other diplomatic roles, in 2011 he chaired the OSCE’s Permanent Council and between 2012-2014 served as Extraordinary and Plenipotentiary Ambassador of the Republic of Lithuanian to the Russian Federation.
 He also served as Ambassador-at-large (2014-15) and then Director (2015-17) of the MFA’s Transatlantic Cooperation and Security Policy Department.